aartivshegokar/Signal-Server/SETUP.md

 ------------------
 Open iOS developer shared apns_cert.p12 file in KeyStore Tool.
 Enter Password if required(Asked)
-Right click on the opened(imported) certificate and click on Export Certificate (full chain) Export Cert and save with apns_chat_stage.cer
+Right click on the opened(imported) certificate and click on Export Certificate Chain Export Cert and save with apns_chat_stage.cer
-Again Right click on the opened(imported) certificate and click on Export Private Key Export Key and save with apns_chat_stage.key
+Again Right click on the opened(imported) certificate and click on Export Private Key Select "Export Private Key Type" as "OpenSSL"
+In next screen uncheck the checkbox for "encrypt".
+Select the checkbox for "pem".
+Export Key and save with apns_chat_stage.key